Indonesia: Market Profile

 - President Joko Widodo reshuffled the Cabinet in 2016 to accelerate GDP growth.
 In November 2016, the government announced its 14th economic stimulus package to incentivise the e-commerce and creative industries.

-- In 2016, FDI inflow to Indonesia reached US$29 billion, most of which went to the sectors of metal, machinery, and electronics; chemical and pharmaceutical; paper and printing; mining; and transport.
+- In 1H 2017, FDI inflow to Indonesia reached US$16 billion, most of which went to the sectors of mining; metal, machinery, and electronics; electricity, gas, and water supply; chemical and pharmaceutical; and food.

-- Indonesia was Hong Kong’s 21st largest export market in the first three months of 2017.
-Hong Kong exports to Indonesia increased by 26.8% YOY to US$746 million during this period.
+- Indonesia was Hong Kong’s 22th largest export market in the first seven months of 2017.
+Hong Kong exports to Indonesia increased by 28.8% YOY to US$1,812 million during this period.

 Current Economic Situation